 Curly hair follicles are complex methodologies that require a great deal of care.
 However, this hair structure moves in a spiral shape from end to end.
 Naturally, it is necessary to be extremely careful to remove it and then place it in the area where it is needed.
 This also increases the risk of not being able to adapt to the area where the hair follicles are transplanted.
 Therefore, if your doctor does not perform this operation correctly, the result you will obtain may have a clear or artificial appearance.

-Hair transplant to patients with curly or wavy hair requires special attention.
-There are a few points to be considered for hair transplant to patients with these hair types.
+Hair transplant for patients with curly or wavy hair requires special attention.
+There are a few points to be considered for hair transplants to patients with these hair types.
 If you are an African-American, your doctor will take special care to prevent scarring when taking follicular units from you.
 However, If a patient has a legacy of keloids, they have to go for a check-up every two weeks for the first six months after the hair transplant to see how it heals.
 If necessary, Kenalog intramuscular injection may be given as supportive therapy.

 Frequently Asked Questions